The Practical Guide to Working with a Doula

 We'll plan to meet you at home or birth place, wherever you are at the time.
 We share an on-call schedule, so whichever one of us is up at the time you're ready for us will come join you.

-• We will provide continuous support during labor.
+We will provide continuous support during labor

-Sometimes that means we need to switch places to make sure you have a well-rested person with you.
+Sometimes this means we need to switch places to make sure you have a well-rested person with you.
 This is always done as unobtrusively as possible.
 We usually like to spend a little time with you together before the other person leaves, just to make sure you're comfortable with everything.

 Some doulas set a time limit for how many hours they will stay with their clients during birth (sometimes called a "12 hour clause").
 We do not include this time limit in our doula contract and instead provide continuous support during labor.
+In cases of longer births, we may still need to call in a back-up doula to ensure you have someone well-rested to support you.

 Read here to learn more about how doulas support partners specifically.

-Normally this is between 1-2 hours after birth. to support you through the immediate postpartum (which can be quite involved).
+Normally this is between 1-2 hours after birth to support you through the immediate postpartum (which can be quite involved).
 We can help initiate nursing if that's your goal, answer any questions you might have, and help set the tone for a restful time after birth.

 To learn more about our role during this period specifically if you're planning to birth in a hospital, check out our blog post: Little-Known Ways a Doula Can Help after Your Hospital Birth.

-Just a reminder - we support all types of birth without judgment.
 No matter your preferences regarding pain management, medical procedures, or anything else that might come up during labor and birth, we're here to support you through the process.

 After birth

-• We're still your doulas!
+We're still your doulas!
 Get in touch if you have any questions.

 If you’re having any lactation challenges, let us know!
 Marlee is often able to visit clients in the day or two after birth for some additional feeding support.

-• Let us know if you need additional resources.
+Let us know if you need additional resources

 There is a lot of help and support available for new parents in Pittsburgh, and we're always happy to send you our favorite resources if you need them.

-• Extra postpartum support
+Extra postpartum support

 If you booked additional postpartum support to your package, let us know when you feel ready for that to begin!
 Some families like to have their first visit in the first week of baby's life, others prefer to wait a while.

-• Lactation & feeding support
+Lactation & feeding support

 Remember you have a postpartum visit with Marlee to focus on any challenges you may be experiencing with lactation/feeding.
 Reach out anytime with questions, and Marlee will help you decide when your in-person lactation and feeding support visit may be most helpful.

-• Schedule your virtual postpartum check-in visit around 6 weeks after birth.
+Schedule your virtual postpartum check-in visit around 6 weeks after birth

 We allow our clients to take the lead when it comes to scheduling this visit.
 This is typically 1-2 hours and offers an opportunity for us to catch up and talk about your birth (if you’d like).
 It’s a great chance for us to reconnect and wrap up our time together.